wechaty/wechaty/README.md

 + on 12th Oct 2016
 ```

-[VSCode](https://code.visualstudio.com/) is recommended as developing IDE for typescript because we can get the benefit of [intelligent code completion, parameter info, and member lists](https://code.visualstudio.com/docs/languages/javascript).
+[VSCode](https://code.visualstudio.com/) is highly recommended as developing IDE for typescript because we can get the benefit of [intelligent code completion, parameter info, and member lists](https://code.visualstudio.com/docs/languages/javascript).

 The last Javascript version is: [v0.4.0](https://github.com/wechaty/wechaty/releases/tag/v0.4.0) (2016/10/9) , or install v0.4 by `npm install wechaty`.